jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

     out = gamma * xhat + beta
 ```

 In the training, we use the mean and variance of the current training sample.
 But for testing, we do not use the mean/variance of the testing data.
-Instead, we record a running mean & variance during the training and apply it in testing.
+Instead, we record a running mean & variance during the training and apply it in validation or testing.
 ```python
 running_mean = momentum * running_mean + (1 - momentum) * sample_mean
 running_var = momentum * running_var + (1 - momentum) * sample_var